MARADA the SHE-WOLF

 (Epic Illustrated#10 / Marvel Graphic Novel#21: Marada the She-Wolf (fb)) - Marada, still growing and as much girl as woman, fought alongside Donal MacLlanllwyr and others near the Rhine in pitched battle against a war party out of Germanica.
 She fought with a ferocious skill that humbled most of the men beside her and earned her the name, "She-Wolf."

-Later, celebrating their victory in a frontier post garrisoned by a cohort of the Thunderclap legion, Marada matched those two legionaries drink for drink, sharing their bawdy songs and ribald stories.
+Later, celebrating their victory in a frontier post garrisoned by a cohort of the Thunderclap legion, Marada matched those tough legionaries drink for drink, sharing their bawdy songs and ribald stories.
 She gambled with careless abandon, yet invariably won more than she lost.
 When a trooper stepped out of line and tried to tempt -- then force -- her to his bed, she broke his jaw.

 (Epic Illustrated#10 / Marvel Graphic Novel#21: Marada the She-Wolf (fb) - BTS) - Marada swore that no man would take her against his will, and that if she ever chose a lover or mate, it would be on her terms, not his.